goshng/polap/README.md

 rm ~/miniconda3/miniconda.sh
 ```

 After installing, close and reopen your terminal application.

+#### 3. Setup the conda channels

+If you did not close and reopen a new terminal, please do so.
 Then, execute the followings to setup the conda channels for `polap`.

 ```bash
 source ~/miniconda3/bin/activate